Nophinou/vitepress/Notes/Choices.md

 - <span class="color">**Delayed consequences**</span> ([deemed deprecated by Peter Mawhorter](http://www.fdg2014.org/papers/fdg2014_paper_19.pdf) but [defended by Emily Short](https://emshort.blog/2019/04/09/choice-poetics-peter-mawhorter/) when backed with stats)
 - <span class="color">**Reflective choices**</span> that allow the player [to either express their values / opinions or to determine what kind of person their character is](https://catacalypto.wordpress.com/2018/06/19/successful-reflective-choices-in-interactive-narrative/).
 Phrasing then matters a lot, being succinct enhances absorption (see below) and is more visceral, giving flavor to the options can titillate the player's curiosity and put the emphasis on the character.
 When playing an already defined protagonist, playing with the conventions is very effective in highlighting their desires and limitations + always make room for characterization outside the scope of decisions (the player choses the action, the character their mode of expression).
 Reflective choices give insight into the character and / or give participation in their construction.
 We'll consider **customization choices** that affect graphical elements only part of this category.
     - Subset of the reflective choice: proposing you the same dialogue option twice but the second time, it's a lie (used at least once in <u>Slay The Princess</u>).
-- <span class="color">**Story-defining choices**</span> where you complete the game's narration (in [Cactus Blue Motel](https://astriddalmady.com/cactusblue.html)'s opening, you finish the narrator's sentence describing who's driving the car)
+- <span class="color">**Story-defining choices**</span> where you complete the game's narration (in [Cactus Blue Motel](https://astriddalmady.com/cactusblue.html)'s opening, you finish the narrator's sentence describing who's driving the car / see [Spider And Web](https://eblong.com/zarf/zweb/tangle/) for an even more potent example)

 ## Dunyazad's procedural generation

-[Peter Mawhorter's system](https://www.aaai.org/ocs/index.php/AIIDE/AIIDE15/paper/download/11550/11355) to generate choice clusters and text.
+[Peter Mawhorter's system](https://ojs.aaai.org/index.php/AIIDE/article/view/12791) to generate choice clusters and text.
 Based on RPG-like skills that are openly called out in options.
 Certainty is maximized as much as possible.

-- **<u>obvious choices</u>**: one option that achieves a goal and doesn’t fail any, all other options threaten a goal while achieving none
+- <span class="color">obvious choices</span>: one option that achieves a goal and doesn’t fail any, all other options threaten a goal while achieving none
-- **<u>relaxed choices</u>**: each option enables or achieve a goal, none threaten / fail any goal.
+- <span class="color">relaxed choices</span>: each option enables or achieve a goal, none threaten / fail any goal.
 Low stakes.
-- **<u>dilemma choices</u>**: all options threaten a goal (their priority being equal), none achieve any goal, options that enable a goal need to fail a goal.
+- <span class="color">dilemma choices</span>: all options threaten a goal (their priority being equal), none achieve any goal, options that enable a goal need to fail a goal.

 ## Toolbox